Menu

 • You may figure things out on your own timeline, but at least you figure something out eventually.
 Inner-work on yourself allows for learning life lessons.

-• Understand that every individual has a potential history behind their current presentation/situation.
+• Understand that every individual has a potential history or story behind their current presentation/situation.
 There are reasons for all behavior and scenarios, whether they are considered valid excuses or not. (subjective interpretation.)

 • The destiny of destiny: Different outcomes can result from what would otherwise be contradictory precursors.
 For example, a seemingly more fortunate advantaged individual may have been raised with financial or other similar advantages.
 This prototype can still destroy their lives for a variety of reasons.
 In contrast, a person who had a more challenging earlier life including various realities like poverty, various forms of abuse, alcoholic family or mental illness in the family, could still develop in to a strong sufficient confident person.